PotionMaster021/50-Salmon-Run-Scenarios/README.md

 Save file and older scenarios should work on latest version but it may get updated in future to fix this or to add new ones.

-Credit: @nvnpogram for developing "Flexion Save Editor" https://flexlion.github.io/saveeditor.html
+Credit: @nvnprogram for developing "Flexion Save Editor" https://flexlion.github.io/saveeditor.html